 Why do biologists do what they do?
 How is biology actually done?
 Students investigate the reasons biological science is done the way it is today.
 Students have the opportunity to design and perform their own experiments while learning the process of scientific investigation.
 Designed primarily for non-majors.
 Offered during Interim.

 The study of the anatomy and physiology of the human body is founded on a thorough understanding of the structure and function of cells and tissues.
 Students attend lectures plus one 3-hour lab per week.
 Nursing and exercise science majors may pre-register for this course.
-This course may not be taken after completion of Biology 125, Chemistry/Biology 227, or Biology 227, all of which serve as a prerequisite for Biology 243: Human Anatomy and Physiology.
+This course may not be taken after completion of BIO 125, CH/BI 227, or BIO 227, any of which serve as a prerequisite for BIO 243: Human Anatomy and Physiology.
 Offered in the fall semester.

 This course is the gateway for the biology major, guiding students as they develop the context, skills, and modern framework on which to continue their study of biology.
 Students explore the history, evolution, and diversity of life in the context of genetics and comparative genomics.
 The laboratory emphasizes question-asking, problem-solving, and exploring biodiversity, and students have multiple opportunities to practice and communicate their science.
 Students attend lectures plus one 3-hour laboratory/discussion per week.
 Offered each semester.

 Conservation biology focuses on the study of biological diversity.
 Students examine why we should be concerned about the number and types of species on earth, what factors threaten the survival of species and how we can conserve them.
 Using principles of ecology and evolution, with input from other disciplines, students gain a better understanding of the impact of humans on biodiversity and the importance of responsible environmental decision-making.
 Offered annually.